- Hand, Foot, and Mouth Disease

 What Is Hand, Foot, and Mouth Disease?

-What Are the Symptoms of Chickenpox and Hand, Foot, and Mouth Disease?
+What Are the Symptoms of Chickenpox vs. Hand, Foot, and Mouth Disease?

 New lesions characteristically come in recurring "waves" over the skin surface.
 The patient may thus have newly formed papules, middle-aged vesicles and pustules, and crusted lesions all at the same time.
 At the peak of the disease, a patient may have over 300 skin lesions at one time.
 Once all lesions are scabbed over and no new lesions are developing, the person is no longer contagious.
 The lesions rarely cause permanent scarring, unless secondary infection develops (see below).
 Lesions may commonly be found in the mouth and may also involve the genitalia.